 - Conditions in Lewis County Jail.

 - Jail, yard and pod layout and facility

 - Activities and programs

 To search for driving histories, you have to do a driving records search.

 Have you ever searched for criminal records?
 How easy was it?
-Dis you do your search online or did you make a phone call to the Lewis County courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the Lewis County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your story could make it easier for others.

 Click here to post a comment